 Joe Pavelski scores on OT power play, Stars beat Golden Knights 3-2 to avoid West sweep

+“We’re looking for goals and that’s kind of my responsibility I put on myself,” Robertson said.
+“I know these playoffs have been tough. … I was able to get the bounces that we needed tonight.”

+Jake Oettinger had 37 saves, two nights after the 24-year-old Stars goalie was pulled 7:10 into Game 3 after allowing three goals on five shots.

-The Stars had the man advantage in overtime after Brayden McNabb’s high-sticking penalty on Ty Dellandrea, and they needed only 50 seconds to end it.
+The Stars had the man advantage in overtime after Brayden McNabb’s high-sticking penalty on Ty Dellandrea.
+Fifty seconds into the power play, Pavelski scored on a pass from Miro Heiskanen.
+They won for the first time in their five OT games this postseason — Vegas won the first two games of this series past regulation.

 It was only the second Vegas penalty of the game, both high-sticking calls against McNabb.
-His penalty on Pavelski late in the first period set up the power play when Robertson scored his first goal.
+His penalty on Pavelski late in the first period set up the power play when Robertson scored his first goal with some nifty stickwork.

-The 38-year-old Pavelski scored his ninth goal in 12 games this postseason.
+Pavelski, in his 15th NHL season and still looking for his first Stanley Cup, scored his ninth goal in 12 games this postseason, but his first in five games.
 He has 73 career postseason goals — the most for U.S.-born players and the most among all active players.

+“He’s ageless. … I’ve seen that movie over and over again.
+Never gets old,” Stars coach Pete DeBoer said.
+“He lives for those moments and he wants to be in those situations.
+Always has, and delivers almost every time.”

 Benn was suspended two games by the NHL on Wednesday for his cross-check with his stick landing near the neck of Vegas captain Mark Stone in the first two minutes of Game 3 on Tuesday night.
 Benn also will miss Game 5 on Saturday night in Las Vegas.